AdobeDocs/experience-platform.en/help/query-service/clients/psql.md

 ## Next steps

 Now that you've connected with [!DNL Query Service], you can use PSQL to write queries.
-For more information on how to write and run queries, please read the [running queries guide](../best-practices/writing-queries.md).
+For more information on how to write and run queries, please read the guide on [running queries](../best-practices/writing-queries.md).